andrea220/tQuant/README.md

 ![TensorQuant Logo](https://img.shields.io/badge/TensorQuant-v0.0.3-blue.svg) ![Python](https://img.shields.io/badge/python-v3.10+-blue.svg) ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg) ![License](https://img.shields.io/badge/license-MIT-green.svg)

-**TensorQuant** provaaaa

-is a Python financial library designed to provide students with a practical, Python-based alternative to traditional C++ implementations.
+**TensorQuant** is a Python financial library designed to provide students with a practical, Python-based alternative to traditional C++ implementations.
 Leveraging Tensor arrays, TensorQuant supports pricing, intensive risk management computations, and algorithmic differentiation.
 It is particularly valuable in academic settings, such as the Quant-Finance Master courses at the [University of Siena](https://finance.unisi.it/it), where it offers students hands-on experience with financial libraries and object-oriented programming during their final year.

 Many of the objects in TensorQuant draw inspiration from the renowned [QuantLib](https://www.quantlib.org) library.
 We extend our gratitude to the QuantLib community for their foundational contributions to financial modeling.
 While many design patterns have been simplified for ease of understanding, TensorQuant strikes a balance between code complexity and professional architecture.